 The HR Committee retains an independent consultant, Hugessen Consulting Inc., to advise on CAE executive compensation matters.
-To ensure its independence, Hugessen Consulting derives no other revenue from CAE.
-In FY2012, an amount of \$96,135 was paid to Hugessen Consulting for professional services rendered.
+To ensure its independence, Hugessen Consulting derives no other revenue from CAE, and other aspects of Hugessen Consulting independence from CAE and the HR Committee members have been carefully assessed by the Committee.
+In FY2013, an amount of \$156,530 was paid to Hugessen Consulting for professional services rendered.
 Hugessen Consulting reports to the Chair of the HR Committee and advises the Committee on the structure and competitiveness of the executive compensation program and its annual results.
+The HRC considered the information and advice provided by Hugessen Consulting, among other factors, in making its executive compensation recommendations.
+The Board made its final decisions with respect to executive compensation after consideration of the HRC's recommendations.